 Renowned photographer, documentarist and scholar, Hamid Sardar, has a Ph.d. in Inner Asian Studies from Harvard University.
 Hamid is therefore uniquely qualified to introduce the often reclusive and enigmatic cultures of Mongolia.
 His work has been featured in National Geographic, Le Figaro and Paris Match, and he has produced several internationally acclaimed documentaries about the nomads of Mongolia.

-For logistic reasons, we suggest to fly into Ulaanbaatar one day early as we will leave for Hovd on the first day of the workshop.
-It will also allow you to get accustomed to the local time zone and climate.
+For logistical reasons, we suggest you fly into Ulaanbaatar one day early, as we will leave for Hovd on the first day of the workshop.
+This also allows you to get accustomed to the local time zone and climate.

 We will organize a hotel for you in Ulaanbaatar at the raw price.

 Settle into the hotel and spend the day exploring the Mongolian capital.
 In the evening, there will be an orientation dinner at the hotel to meet your workshop guide and the other guests, followed by a slide show and discussion.

 Please note that this is the last chance to stock up on supplies you may have forgotten back home.

 Today, we will fly to Hovd City, where we will be picked up by a 4×4 mini van that will take us to the camp.
 Here, you will have time to wander around and take the first photographs of the rolling steppe, home to one of the most cheerful and hospitable cultures of Central Asia.

 In the evening, we will have dinner together and sleep in a traditional yurt, or ger as it is called in Mongolia, which literally means home.